Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Despite popular opinion, however, all credit and charge cards do have limits — even if those limits have nine digits.

 Of course, big-ticket buys larger than most people make in a decade aren’t purchased with just any credit card.
-Most stories involving jaw-dropping card purchases occur on charge cards with no pre-set spending limit (NPSL).
+Most stories involving jaw-dropping card purchases occur on charge cards with no preset spending limit (NPSL).
 Instead, each transaction is approved on a case-by-case basis.

 The decision of whether to allow a particular charge card transaction is influenced by factors such as the cardholder’s income and payment history — essentially, the same factors that go into deciding your credit limit on a regular credit card.

-While those factors are the same, however, the weight given them does vary.
+While those factors are the same, however, the weight given to them does vary.
 For example, a typical consumer applying for a top-tier travel card may be granted a high credit limit even with a modest income thanks to a great credit score.
-But, even a perfect credit score likely won’t unlock a six-figure spending limit if you don’t have the income to back it up.
+But even a perfect credit score likely won’t unlock a six-figure spending limit if you don’t have the income to back it up.

 So How Does a Card with No Limit Impact Your Credit Scores?